PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 </tr>
 <tr>
  <td><strong id="FW_LND_EARLYCFG">FW_LND_EARLYCFG</strong> (INT32)</td>
  <td>Early landing configuration deployment <p><strong>Comment:</strong> When disabled, the landing configuration (flaps, landing airspeed, etc.) is only activated on the final approach to landing.
-When enabled, it is already activated when entering the final loiter-down (loiter-to-alt) waypoint before the landing approach.</p>   </td>
+When enabled, it is already activated when entering the final loiter-down (loiter-to-alt) waypoint before the landing approach.
+This shifts the (often large) altitude and airspeed errors caused by the configuration change away from the ground such that these are not so critical.
+It also gives the controller enough time to adapt to the new configuration such that the landing approach starts with a cleaner initial state.</p>   </td>
  <td></td>
  <td>Disabled (0)</td>
  <td></td>